-3.8.
-Photos
+3.8 Photos

-As noted in Section 3.1, 72 (62%) events had either records and / or imagery that could be assessed to confirm taxon identification and other information.
-The remaining 44 (38%) events had no associated photos or had photos but no associated records (there were four missing records), and therefore could not be assessed.
-Of the events that were missing photos, 30 (68%) were due to the mammal being alive and the observer making it the priority to return the animal to the sea over taking photos, or because the marine mammal was never brought aboard (e.g. during longlining).
-Where the bycatch was listed as dead, the observer's comments suggest that either the individual was lost (from the set-net or longline), or conditions were not amenable to taking photographs (the weather conditions were bad, or the records were being taken in the very early hours of the morning).
+Only 88 (81%) of the total events had either photo or video records that could be assessed to confirm taxon identification and other information.
+The following sections report on the 88 events for which data records and imagery were available.

+The remaining 21 (19%) events had no associated photos and therefore could not be assessed.
+Of the events that were missing photos, 15 (71%) were due to the mammal being alive (and returned to sea either uninjured or injured), the observer making it a priority to return the animal to the sea over taking photos, or because the marine mammal was never brought aboard (e.g. during longlining).
+Two bycatch entries were coded V, 'tagged / banded and released alive injured'; however, the observer comments described the FUR as dead.
+This suggests some inconsistencies in the codes being used by the observer.

+Where the bycatch was listed as D, 'dead and unmarked', or L, 'not recovered', the observer's comments suggest that either the individual was lost (from the set-net or longline), the individual was too decomposed to tag, or the individual was cut out of the net or line by the crew and discarded overboard before the observer could photograph it.

-Of the 72 events with photos (and records), 1% (n = 1) were excellent quality, 11% (n = 8) were good quality, 42% (n = 30) were moderate quality and 46% (n = 33) were poor quality.
-Overall, there was a mean of 7.5 (SE = 0.9) photos taken per event.10 It is important to note that a photo group was deemed to be good quality overall if at least one photo was of good quality even if the remainder were of moderate or poor quality.
+Of the 88 events with photos (and records), none were described as excellent quality, 9% (n = 8) were good quality, 48% (n = 42) were moderate quality and 43% (n = 38) were poor quality.
+Overall, there was a mean of 4.6 (SD = 2.5) photos taken per event.
+It is important to note that a photo group was deemed to be good quality overall if at least one photo was of good quality, even if the remainder were of moderate or poor quality.
 There were many examples where multiple photos were taken but only a single photo was of useful quality.
-Bycatch photo records were considered 'excellent'
+Bycatch photo records were considered 'excellent' quality if they included clear images of the genitals, head and body (with tape measure for scale), had good lighting and the images were in focus.